hpe-storage/co-deployments/operators/hpe-csi-operator/README.md

 ## Submitting a PR

 In `destinations` are the current shipping versions of the Operator.
 Those needs to be updated with the new version and included in the PR.
-Make sure the same environment variables are set from the Testing phase.
+Make sure the same environment variables are set from the testing phases when making the community and certified targets.

 A `git diff` should reveal all the work for the PR.
 Once PRs are approved in `co-deployments` and thoroughly tested, each bundle can be submitted to each upstream.

+**Note:** The CSV for community-operators changes the name for each release, ensure the new CSV is included in the PR.